 2 roast pork trotter

-25 gm assam (adjust according to your own taste)
+25 gm assam slices (adjust according to your own taste)

 20 gm dried chilly (adjust according to your own taste)